Doo Town is a quaint seaside village famous for its quirky house names.

 The picture-perfect location and the funny shack-naming tradition provides a good laugh and plenty of photo opportunities.

-There are some incredible natural rock formations along the nearby coastline, including the Devils Kitchen, Tasman Arch and the Blowhole, and excellent bushwalking opportunities.
+Nearby are the incredible natural rock formations of the Tasman Peninsula including the Devils Kitchen, Tasman Arch and the Blowhole.

 Doo Town is a 1-hr drive (80 km) south from Hobart.